BLOG

 Bipolar disorder or schizophrenia (prior diagnosed): Breathwork could trigger a manic episode; that’s why those people shouldn’t participate in breathwork sessions.

-Hospitalization for any psychiatric condition or emotional crisis in the past 10 years, such as an attempted suicide or nervous breakdown: In this case, written approval by a healthcare professional is needed before practicing breathwork.
+Hospitalization for any psychiatric condition or emotional crisis in the past 10 years, such as an attempted suicide or nervous breakdown: In this case, written approval by a healthcare professional is needed before practising breathwork.
 As a facilitator, you want to ensure that this person is grounded enough to handle any intense emotional or physical releases during the session.

 PTSD in severe cases: Many breathers have experienced profound healing experiences regarding PTSD.
 In severe cases, written approval by a healthcare professional is needed to ensure a person is grounded enough to handle what might come up during the session, including possibly reliving the experience which caused the PTSD to release it out of the system.
-The greatest danger in severe psychiatric conditions is that breathwork can bring up memories that the person is not ready to face yet and this can cause retraumatization.
+The greatest danger in severe psychiatric conditions is that breathwork can bring up memories that the person is not ready to face yet and this can cause re-traumatization.

-Osteoporosis; Recent hospitalization; Severe bone and joint problems; Recent injury or surgery: In altered stats of consciousness during breathwork, a person can start moving uncontrollably and hurt themselves if they are facing the issues stated above.
+Osteoporosis; Recent hospitalization; Severe bone and joint problems; Recent injury or surgery: In altered states of consciousness during breathwork, a person can start moving uncontrollably and hurt themselves if they are facing the issues stated above.

 History of strokes and seizures: The amount of oxygen that enters the body is altered which may result in a seizure.
 Before attempting any breathwork activities, be sure to talk about how they can affect your condition.

-Family history of aneurisms: Blood circulation and the amount of oxygen in the body are both impacted by breathwork.
+Family history of aneurysms: Blood circulation and the amount of oxygen in the body are both impacted by breathwork.
 Those who are susceptible to aneurysms may be affected differently from those who are not.
 Be sure to discuss with your doctor whether or not breathwork is a concern for you

 Severe infections and unwanted complications: A doctor’s approval is needed to avoid any unforeseeable complications.